All Roasts Are Not Created Equal

 Let's Talk Roast Level

-The thing most people know about coffee roasting is roast level; you’ll see dark roast or light roast or French roast on a bag, and many of us have our preferences.
+The thing most people know about coffee roasting is roast level; you’ll see dark roast coffee, medium roast coffee, light roast coffee, or French roast coffee on a bag, and many of us have our preferences.
 Roast level is pretty closely correlated with the color of your beans, though occasionally a coffee will taste lighter or darker than it looks (for example, at Trade quality control, we assign a roast level to the coffee based on how it looks, but sometimes we change it after tasting).

 It is possible to objectively measure the level of roast using a device called a spectrophotometer (often referred to in the industry by the brand name Agtron), but if you take two different roasters and line their roast levels up against each other they don’t always add up.
 I’ve definitely had “dark roasts” from some specialty roasters that tasted lighter than “medium roasts” from others.